Fluorescence microscopy providing highest resolution

 - Light sheet microscopy enables the large volume microscopic analysis of strongly scattering samples.
 Our currently existing light sheet microscope is to be extended to be suited for clinical applications.

-- Holoscopic methods allows very fast recording of three dimensional sample information.
+- Holoscopic methods allow very fast recording of three dimensional sample information.

 Laser Scanning Microscopy